lrnv/inf-prof/4_project/project.md

 * Use the `Location.Description` to give insight on where the crime was committed.

 Choose at least 3 information to display (not necesseraly from the above list).

+**Submission:** Submit the project colab file, containing results, graphics and your answers to the qestions.

+**Evaluation:** You will have to execute your collab file live at the oral examination, and explain the main obtained results.
+We will ask questions.